About the Major

 Organizational & InterpersonalWith this emphasis, you will focus on knowledge and communication skills vital for understanding how to interact effectively with others in business, within professional organizations or small groups, as well as in interpersonal settings within families, social groups, or among friends.
 Those with career goals in business or in human services may benefit from this area.

-Rhetoric & Public DiscourseRhetoric is the study of the effective use of discourse.
+Rhetoric & Political DiscourseRhetoric is the study of the effective use of discourse.
 With this emphasis, you will develop skills in critical thinking and argument, analyzing construction and presentation of public messages.
-You also study the role of rhetoric in initiating or sustaining change –socio-political, cultural, or legal change.
-Those interested in legal careers or in politics should find this emphasis particularly helpful.
+You also study the role of rhetoric in initiating or sustaining change –social, political, or cultural change.
+Those interested in careers in the political arena should find this emphasis particularly helpful.